groonga/gcs.groonga.org/docs/tutorial/index.md

 <img src="gcs-import-examples-finished.png" alt="gcs-import-examples finished" width="100%" />

 OK.
 Test environment is prepared.
 Let's try search API.

+## Endpoints

+The endpoints for the domain `example` are automatically generated as follows.

+ * `search-example-y9jpanlfa3wsr4tmdc4k1y5vjp.127.0.0.1.xip.io:7575`
+ * `doc-example-y9jpanlfa3wsr4tmdc4k1y5vjp.127.0.0.1.xip.io:7575`

+The domain ID is automatically generated for each time.
+You can research the endpoints for your search domain, by the following command:

+    $ gcs-describe-domain --domain-name example

 ## How to search documents {#how-to-search-documents}